BlockchainCommons/bc-envelope-cli-rust/docs/README.md

 # `nvelope` Docs

-The following docs exemplify the basic functionality of the `nvelope` tool. the built-in `--help` is the best source of information.
+The following docs exemplify the basic functionality of the `nvelope` tool.
+The built-in `--help` is a good source of information.
 You may also find the unit tests in the [tests](../tests/) directory useful.

 * [1: Overview of Commands](1-OVERVIEW.md) — Adding subjects, assertions, signatures, and salt.
 * [2: Basic Examples](2-BASIC-EXAMPLES.md) — Demonstrating standard methodologies for entry, encryption, and signing.